The best TV shows to watch on NOW TV - TheNewsTrace

 Present Me A Hero

-Oscar Isaac takes the lead position on this drama from The Wire’s David Simon, exploring a landmark case by which an try to construct public housing in a middle-class neighbourhood had devastating results throughout town.
-The performances are stellar throughout the board, however Isaac provides a very sturdy flip within the lead.
+Oscar Isaac takes the lead function on this drama from The Wire’s David Simon, exploring a landmark case wherein an try to construct public housing in a middle-class neighbourhood had devastating results throughout town.
+The performances are stellar throughout the board, however Isaac offers a very robust flip within the lead.
 Watch Present Me a Hero on NOW TV

 The Newsroom